mattlean/lean-js-app-starter/README.md

 > The project setup and configuration consistency allows developers working on multiple LJAS-based projects to move back-and-forth between them easily.
 If you are familiar with one LJAS project then you will be comfortable working with all of them, regardless if the build target is a browser, Node.js, or Electron.

-**🥇 Powered by the gold standards of the JS build tool ecosystem**
+**🥇 Powered by the gold standards of the JS tooling ecosystem**

-> Nothing fancy and no surprises–it's just [webpack](https://webpack.js.org), [Babel](https://babeljs.io), and [ESLint](https://eslint.org).
-The configurations are intentionally designed to follow standard conventions out-of-the-box, so they are easy to understand and customize.
+> Nothing fancy and no surprises–the core tools are [webpack](https://webpack.js.org), [Babel](https://babeljs.io), and [ESLint](https://eslint.org).
+The configurations are intentionally designed by default to follow standard conventions, so they are easy to understand and customize.

 ## Documentation